cardsorg/cardsorg.github.io/index.md

 |3|November 8|Hearts|6|4|2|1|3|-|

 ### Rating calculation
 Each player starts with a rating of 1500.
 We use the Elo system of card game rating.
-Basically, we take the mean rating $$M$$ of all players participating in the game, and for each player, their score is, based on their placing in the game $$p$$ and the number of players $$n$$:
+Basically, we take the mean rating $$M$$ of all players other than the player being rated participating in the game, and for each player, their score is, based on their placing in the game $$p$$ and the number of players $$n$$:

 $$S = 1 - \frac{p-1}{n-1}$$